Chilevisión: Later years

 The University of Chile sold a significant percentage of its TV channel to Grupo Cisneros in 1993, changing its name to Chilevisión.
-It was later sold to Claxson Interactive Group in 2000 and then to Chilean investor and president Sebastián Piñera in 2006.
+It was later sold to Claxson Interactive Group in 2000 and then to late Chilean investor and president Sebastián Piñera in 2006.

 On 28 August 2010, it was announced that Turner Broadcasting System Latin America (later WarnerMedia Latin America) had reached an agreement to purchase it.
 The sale was completed on 6 October 2010.
-These sale did not include the terrestrial television frequency, which is still owned by Universidad de Chile and is used under a paid usufruct scheme, similar to a lease.
+This sale did not include the terrestrial television frequency, which is still owned by Universidad de Chile and is used under a paid usufruct scheme, similar to a lease.
 This contract expired in 2018 and only affected the analog frequencies used by the station.

-On 5 April 2021, it was announced that ViacomCBS had reached an agreement to acquire Chilevisión from WarnerMedia Latin America.
+On 5 April 2021, it was announced that ViacomCBS (now Paramount Skydance) had reached an agreement to acquire Chilevisión from WarnerMedia Latin America.
 The sale was granted approval on July 5, 2021, and completed on October 1, 2021.
+When Chilevisión acquired by ViacomCBS, Chilevisión is a sister to CBS in the United States, Telefe in Argentina, Channel 5 in the UK, Network 10 in Australia.

+In November 2025, it was announced that Paramount Skydance will sell Chilevisión to Vytal Group, subject to pending regulatory approval.